 Overview about India

 Travel in India can be challenging and exciting!
-Get to know a little more about the planet's second-most populous country before you go.
+Get to know a little more before you go about the country with the second-highest population.

 Location: South Asia

-Credit Cards: Only accepted at large hotels and for online bookings
+Paying by credit cards: Credit cards are only accepted at large hotels and for online bookings.

 Tipping: Service charges are added in some hotels and restaurants.

-Receipts in India can be a bewildering breakdown of various service charges and taxes levied -- at different rates -- for food, drinks, and services.
-Prices in shops should be inclusive of tax, however, hotels, bars, and restaurants will most likely tack on additional charges.
-Always ask for an itemized receipt in case you are entitled to a VAT (government tax) refund in the airport upon departure.
+Receipts in India can be a bewildering breakdown of various service charges and taxes (at different rates) for food, drinks, and services.
+Prices in shops should include tax.
+However, hotels, bars and restaurants will most likely quote prices without tax and add it on to the bill.
+Always ask for an itemized receipt in case you are entitled to a VAT (government tax) refund at the airport when you leave India.

-ATMs in India are fairly reliable, although machines located in small towns may often run out of cash or have queues an hour long at times.
+ATMs in India are fairly reliable, but those in small towns often run out of cash or have hour-long queues.

-Tip: Large banknotes (the 1,000-rupee note) can be difficult to break; many people simply don't have enough cash to provide change.
-Enter amounts into ATMs strategically to receive smaller denominations, horde your small change when possible, and use large banknotes for covering accommodation.
+Tip: It can be difficult to get change from spending large banknotes (the 1000-rupee note) as many people simply don't have enough cash to pay change.
+Withdraw smaller amounts from ATMs, save your small change when possible, and use large banknotes for covering accommodation.

 Electricity in India